sabateri/water-quality/README.md

 ## Todo
-- Add health advice for each contaminant
+- Add health info for each contaminant
-- Check that I have all EU contaminants (take care fo nitrates, nitrites)
-- Add a map?
 - Cache results for a given country
+- Add a map